Life as an orphan was tough for Addelle Kayemba who craved the love she never received as a child.

 "I went to collect a credit card at the bank and that's when I was caught for fraud."

-Strangely, Addelle says time in prison changed her life, because it was there she discovered the love God had for her.
+Strangely, Addelle says coming to prison changed her life because it was there she discovered the love God had for her.

 "I did not really think about God because in the orphanage the things of God were not really talked about.
 We did attend church, but God was not really talked about like I heard about Him in prison," she explains.

 After being imprisoned, Addelle says she met God through the exceptional lives of the Christian prison guards and Christian prisoners.

 "Pastor B and the Christian prison guards were very influential in speaking to me about Jesus and the life I would have in Him."